NORi: An ML-Augmented Ocean Boundary Layer Parameterization: ``Ri'': Eddy-diffusivity closure based on local gradient Richardson number

-where $\overline{\phi}$ and $\overline{\phi}_{LES}$ are the profiles of one of the variables (velocity, temperature, salinity) as a function of vertical level $i$, time $j$, and scenario $a$---the overbars are a reminder that we are only parameterizing the area-averaged profiles.
-Normalization factors $A_\phi^a$ are computed adaptively based on initial conditions and losses in iteration 0 before training to ensure balanced learning in all variables and loss components.
+where $\overline{\phi}$ and $\overline{\phi}_{LES}$ are the profiles of one of the variables (velocity, temperature, salinity) as a function of vertical level $i$, time $j$, and scenario $a$---the overbars indicate that we are only parameterizing the area-averaged profiles.
+Normalization factors $A_\phi^a$ are adaptively calculated based on initial conditions and losses in iteration 0 before training to ensure balanced learning in all variables and loss components.
 This is done through a two-stage process.
-Firstly, the magnitudes of temperature and salinity losses are reweighted to be inversely proportional to their contributions to density variations, preventing either variable from dominating the loss.
-The density loss is then weighted so that
+Firstly, the magnitudes of the temperature and salinity losses are reweighted to be inversely proportional to their contributions to density variations, preventing either variable from dominating the loss.
+The density loss function is then weighted such that

-imposing a weaker diagnostic constraint on the density vs. temperature and salinity.
+The $1/9$ ratio is chosen to ensure that the density contribution to the loss function acts as a weak constraint compared to temperature and salinity ones.
+This lets density guide the optimization process without overwhelming the temperature and salinity signals.
+The value of $1/9$ is chosen through experimentation, and the calibration is insensitive to it as long as the density weighting is small enough for the density contribution to remain a weak constraint relative to the temperature and salinity losses.
 Momentum losses are normalized to match the sum of density, temperature, and salinity losses.
 The same weights are also applied to their respective gradient loss counterparts.
 Secondly, after these physical weightings are applied, the total profile losses and gradient losses are rescaled to be equal.
-This scheme ensures that all components of the loss function contribute meaningfully to the training process.
 The mathematical details of how normalization factors are computed are provided in \ref{section appendix loss scalings}.

-The free parameters $\boldsymbol{\theta}_\text{base} = \left[ \nu_\text{conv}, \nu_\text{shear}, Ri^c, \Delta Ri, Pr_\text{conv}, Pr_\text{shear} \right]^\top$ in the base closure are calibrated with Ensemble Kalman Inversion (EKI) using the EnsembleKalmanProcesses.jl package~\cite{iglesias_ensemble_2013,dunbar_ensemblekalmanprocessesjl_2022}, a gradient-free black box optimization algorithm well suited for problems with a small number of parameters.
-Since there are only 6 tunable parameters in the base closure, we chose to use EKI rather than differentiable methods because we are able to afford sufficient (200) ensemble members in order to more effectively explore the parameter space compared to gradient-based methods.
+The free parameters $\boldsymbol{\theta}_\text{base} = \left[ \nu_\text{conv}, \nu_\text{shear}, Ri^c, \Delta Ri, Pr_\text{conv}, Pr_\text{shear} \right]^\top$ in the base closure are calibrated with Ensemble Kalman Inversion (EKI) using the EnsembleKalmanProcesses.jl package~\cite{iglesias_ensemble_2013,dunbar_ensemblekalmanprocessesjl_2022}, a gradient-free optimization algorithm well-suited for problems with a small number of parameters.
+Since there are only six tunable parameters in the base closure, we can afford a large ensemble (200 members) to explore the parameter space more effectively than gradient-based methods and take advantage of EKI's robust performance when dealing with noisy loss landscapes~\cite{gjini_ensemble_2025}.